-WARNING Changing the theme will cause the unit to instantly restart.
-Due to this reason, changing the theme in flight is not possible.
+Changing the theme will cause the unit to instantly restart.
+Changing the theme in flight is not possible, due to this reason.

-Experience has shown that in high sunlight conditions, the 'White and white' colour theme is most visible, while the 'Black and black' colour theme is least straining for the eyes in low light conditions.
+Experience has shown that in high sunlight conditions, the 'White panel' colour theme is most visible, while the 'Black panel' colour theme is least straining for the eyes in low light conditions.
 Of course, sometimes it is just a matter of taste, which means De gustibus non est disputandum.